Medical Leaves and Leaves of Absence

 Taking Courses at Other Institutions.
 The College discourages students on medical leave from transferring course credit to Bowdoin.
 The Office of the Dean of Student Affairs may allow a limited course load (one or two courses pre-approved by the College) with the support, in writing, of the student’s health care provider.
 All requests for such course approval must be made in writing to the Senior Associate Dean of Student Affairs.
 Requests for transferring course credit for more than two courses are seldom granted and require prior approval of the Recording Committee.

 Course Registration.
-Once the student on medical leave has been readmitted to the College, he or she will be able to participate in course registration.
-It is strongly advised that the student consult with his or her course instructors, advisor, and dean when choosing courses following medical leave.
+Once the student on medical leave has been readmitted to the College, they will be able to participate in course registration.
+It is strongly advised that the student consult with their course instructors, advisor, and dean when choosing courses following medical leave.

 Tuition and Fee Refunds.
 Tuition and fee refunds for medical leaves taken during the course of a semester are made in accordance with the College’s Refunds Policy.
-For more information, consult the Refunds section of the College Catalogue.
+For more information, consult the Refunds section of the Bowdoin College Academic Handbook.

 Tuition Insurance.
 Tuition insurance is available, but it must be purchased prior to the start of the semester.
 Questions should be directed to the College Bursar.

 Student Health Insurance.
-If the student is currently enrolled in the Bowdoin Student Accident and Sickness Insurance Plan, his or her coverage will continue as specified by the policy.
-If the student waived Bowdoin’s Plan, he or she should consult his or her comparable plan for any exclusions or limitations.
+If the student is currently enrolled in the Bowdoin Student Accident and Sickness Insurance Plan, their coverage will continue as specified by the policy.
+If the student waived Bowdoin’s Plan, they should consult their comparable plan for any exclusions or limitations.
 Questions should be directed to the Student Health Insurance Coordinator.

 On a case by case basis, the College, in consultation with the student’s health care providers, may determine that the returning student should not live on campus but is capable of attending classes.
-In addition, College housing may not be available to the student upon his or her return, due to space limitations.
-Once the student has been readmitted, he or she can discuss availability and options with the Residential Life Office.
+In addition, College housing may not be available to the student upon their return, due to space limitations.
+Once the student has been readmitted, they can discuss availability and options with the Office of Residential Life.
 Students on medical leave are ineligible to participate in the spring housing lottery.
 In the event that College housing is not available, the student may choose to live in housing in the local area.
 The Office of Residential Life maintains information on local area rental listings.
 Questions should be directed to the Office of Residential Life.

 Students taking a Medical or Personal Leave of Absence who are residing in on-campus housing are required to make arrangements to have their belongings packed and shipped or stored within seven days of the effective date of their Leave.
 Failure to do so will result in charges for time spent packing and making arrangements for shipping or storage.